VolmitSoftware/docs/react/03-concepts.md

 ## Protection

 Entity mutation paths (stack, trim, purge, sleep, despawn) consult the protection controller.
-Third parties declare rules via `ReactProtection` / `ReactProtectionProvider` — see [API - Entity Protection](/react/17-api-entity-protection).
+Third parties declare rules via `ReactProtection` / `ReactProtectionProvider` — see [17 - API - Entity Protection](/react/17-api-entity-protection).
 React does not call plugins per-entity for protection decisions on the hot path.

 ## NMS bridges

 Some features/tweaks require version-specific NMS hooks from `bridge-api`.
 If a bridge does not resolve, the component fails closed or passive to vanilla behavior and logs once.
 Operators check `/react bridge status`.
-Details: [NMS Bridges & Platform Notes](/react/14-nms-bridges-platform-notes).
+Details: [14 - NMS Bridges & Platform Notes](/react/14-nms-bridges-platform-notes).

 ## Incident score

 Sampler `incident-score` aggregates pressure.
 Feature `incident-mode` and action `action-incident-playbook` use it for automated or operator-driven response.
-See [Incident Mode & Playbooks](/react/12-incident-mode-playbooks).
+See [12 - Incident Mode & Playbooks](/react/12-incident-mode-playbooks).

 ## Naming